-The most commonly rented portable pumps are 2-inch electric (up to 82 gpm), 2-inch engine-driven centrifugal (137 gpm) and 3-inch engine-driven trash (360 gpm).
+He continues, "Based on our sales to the rental market, the most commonly rented portable pumps are 2-inch electric (up to 82 gpm), 2-inch engine-driven centrifugal (137 gpm) and 3-inch engine-driven trash (360 gpm).
+The size of the job will also help determine which pump to recommend on the rental."

-The rental employee also needs to know the elevation from the water’s location to where it will be discharged, and how far away the discharge point is, says Pete Snow at Xylem.
-This will determine how much head needs to be overcome.
+According to Pete Snow at Xylem, the rental employee also needs to know the elevation from the water's location to where it will be discharged, and how far away the discharge point is (this determines how much head needs to be overcome).

-Small dewatering jobs can be handled by gasoline-powered wet priming pumps with suction and discharge sizes of 2 to 3 in. in diameter.
-These pumps can run for several hours on a tank of gas and will move up to 250 gpm.
-The system design usually includes 20 to 30 ft. of suction hose and 100 to 200 ft. of lay flat discharge hose.
-Large dewatering or sewer bypass jobs, on the other hand, can involve a 24-hour pumping operation and flows up to 4,000 gpm and more.
+Small dewatering jobs can be handled by gasoline-powered wet-priming pumps with suction and discharge sizes of 2 to 3 inches in diameter.
+These pumps can run for several hours on a tank of gas and will move up to 250 gallons per minute.
+The system design usually includes 20 to 30 feet of suction hose and 100 to 200 feet of layflat discharge hose.
+General rental businesses can meet these application requirements, Stroud says.
+On the other hand, large dewatering or sewer bypass jobs are far more complex and can involve 24-hour pumping operation and flows up to 4,000 gallons per minute and more.

-A good guideline for centrifugal pumps is a maximum velocity of 12 ft. per second.
-From there, practical flows in a given diameter of hose can be estimated (see Table 1).
+A good guideline for centrifugal pumps is a maximum velocity of 12 feet per second.
+From here, practical flows in a given diameter of hose can be estimated:

 "A pump must create enough discharge head to overcome elevation at a jobsite," Snow explains.
 "How well the pump performs is determined by the physical conditions of each application.
 Therefore, no two applications will be the same.
 A pump that worked great on one site might not be ideal for another."